sorbaathens/academic-website/content/get_involved/_index.md

 * * *

-## Let us know if you would like to take a trail class
+## Take a trail class

-Send us an [email](mailto:sorbaathens@gmail.com) if you would like to take a trail building and maintenance class or the crew leader training class.
+If you're interested in taking a trail building / maintenance or a crew leader training class please send us an [email](mailto:sorbaathens@gmail.com) to let us know.
 Once we have a critical mass of interest we will schedule a class.

 * * *

 ## Donate to one of our [trail funds](/donate/)

-Donations and membership dollars help us:

-+ hire contractors, purchase tools, and rent equipment for trail building and maintenance
-+ host trail clases free of charge to members
-+ travel to the regional meeting of [SORBA chapters](https:/sorba.org/chapters) which is an important part of our organizaitons structure and strength

 * * *